Yaachaka/C_book_solutions/Chap10_Program Organisation/knkcch10readme.txt

 array, digits, will be an array of characters with 4 rows (since each segmented digit is four characters high) and MAX_DIGITS * 4 columns (digits are three characters wide, but a space is needed between digits for readability).
-Write your program as four functions: main, clear_digits_array, process_digit. and print_digits_array.
+Write your program as four functions: main, clear_digits_array, process_digit, and print_digits_array.
 Here are the prototypes for the latter three functions:

 	void clear_digits_array (void);